-It also comes with suction cups, screws and anchors for mounting.
-The screws and anchors in addition to the 2.4m cable allow for mounting away from the car especially if you car is parked in doors and you need to place the panel where it can get sunlight.
+It also comes with suction cups, screws, and anchors for mounting.
+The screws and anchors in addition to the 2.4m cable allow for mounting away from the car especially if your car is parked indoors and you need to place the panel where it can get sunlight.

-It comes with a plug and play connector (2.4m cable (3 pcs of 0.5m connection cable, cigarette lighter and bare connector).
-You can connect it to to your battery via the cigarette lighter or using the long cable you can connect the charger to the battery terminals using the clamps.
+It comes with a plug and plays connector (2.4m cable (3 pcs of 0.5m connection cable, cigarette lighter, and bare connector).
+You can connect it to your battery via the cigarette lighter or using the long cable you can connect the charger to the battery terminals using the clamps.

 2. Sunway Solar Trickle Charger